Science and technology in Malaysia: Malaysian scientists abroad

 Malaysian scientist abroad or overseas Malaysian scientist are the common terms for Malaysian scientists residing abroad who are active in the research and development in the scientific community.
-A number of the Malaysian scientists continue their research career after finishing their Ph.D. overseas, particularly in the USA, UK, European Union, China, Ireland, Australia, New Zealand, Canada, Singapore, and Hong Kong.
+A number of the Malaysian scientists continue their research career after finishing their Ph.D. overseas, particularly in the US, UK, European Union, China, Ireland, Australia, New Zealand, Canada, Singapore, and Hong Kong.
 Malaysian scientists abroad have strong connection with home country and inherit the linguistic strength in the multicultural community with Malays, Chinese and India.

 Science policies in Malaysia

 The Malaysian government establishes science policies to push forward the science and technology development in the country under the Ministry of Science, Technology and Innovation.
 The government helps actively connect the local and overseas scientists to push forward the Transformasi Nasional 2050 (TN50).